ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 - URL
 - Value Slider

-Additionaly, third-party field types that specify their use for `MemberField` model can be selected.
+Additionally, third-party field types that specify support for the `MemberField` model can be selected.

-The following fields are available when creating custom field:
+The following fields are available when creating a custom field:

 - **Type** -- You may choose what type of field this is.
 There are three choices: 1. **Text Input**: This is a single input line for text.
 It is the type of field you might use for a title, name, or other short information.
 2. **Textarea**: This is a standard text entry box with multiple lines.
 This is what you would use for larger amount of text.
 3. **Drop-down List**: This creates a standard HTML `<select>` drop-down list.
 You will need to define contents of the list in the provided form.